 - E-M1.
 The NYISO shall maintain procedures and systems that ensure that appropriate actions are taken when thermal, voltage, and/or stability limits are violated.
 The NYISO must notify the NYSRC of any changes to these procedures and systems.
 (E-R1 through E-R3) - E-M2.
 Every month the NYISO shall report to the NYSRC on the performance of the transmission system (E-R1 through E-R4), with respect to the number of transmission facilities and amount of time that each of those facilities exceeded operating constraints, including pre-contingency thermal and voltage limits, post-contingency thermal and voltage limits, and stability limits. - E-M3.
-The NYISO shall maintain procedures and systems which ensure that outages of transmission facilities are coordinated in such a manner to ensure reliability.
+The NYISO shall maintain procedures and systems which ensure that outages of transmission facilities are coordinated in such a manner to - ensure reliability.
 The NYISO must notify the NYSRC of any changes to these procedures and systems.
-(E-R5)
+(E-R5) - E-M4.
+The NYISO shall maintain procedures and systems which allow for more stringent operating restrictions prior to, and during, severe weather conditions, and severe solar magnetic disturbances.
+The NYISO must notify the NYSRC of any changes to these procedures and systems.
+(E-R6, R7)